opf/openproject/docs/system-admin-guide/email/faq/README.md

 ## I don't receive work package updates

-If you use Community Edition or Enterprise on-premises and your email updates do not work please have a look at [this FAQ](#i-don't-receive-emails.-test-email-works-fine-but-not-the-one-for-work-package-updates.).
+If you use Community Edition or Enterprise on-premises and your email updates do not work please have a look at [this FAQ](../../../installation-and-operations/faq#i-dont-receive-emails-test-email-works-fine-but-not-the-one-for-work-package-updates).

+## Does my role in a project influence the email notifications I get?

+No, not per se.
+The email notifications depend on whether you are a watcher, assignee or accountable for a work package and on the settings in your account.
+However, if you e.g. can't see wiki pages due to the permissions of your role in the project you won't receive notifications about wiki page changes.